 This course is the study of the principles of inorganic chemistry.
-Instruction is given in calculations, atoms, compounds, nomenclature, reaction, composition, stoichiometry, modern atomic theory, bonding and acids & bases.
+Instruction is given in calculations, atomic theory, Periodic Law, bonding and compounds, nomenclature, states of matter, reaction types, composition, stoichiometry, and acids, bases& pH.
 Laboratory is a hands-on experience stressing manipulation, procedure, data and outcome calculations.
+Note: This course should be taken by Liberal Studies majors on the Education track to satisfy the chemistry requirement.
+It should also be taken as a prerequisite for CH-001A for students who have not had high school chemistry within the past 5 years.